New Report: Most Tech-Savvy Employees Are The Ones Most Likely to Create Risk

 “It’s just human nature.
 The longer you’ve been in a profession, the more you tend to relax your guard.
 You grow apathetic,” said Eric Aguado, COO of ThrottleNet, a St. Louis based IT consulting firm.

 Among all industries, IT firms had the most employees most likely to steal, alter or secretly deploy web apps.
-Management consulting and business consulting were tied for second with regards to those sharing passwords and logins at work.
+Management consulting and business consulting were tied for second in regard to those sharing passwords and logins at work.

 The report also indicated that medium and larger companies had more data abuse than smaller firms despite having more security training than their smaller counterparts.